-Purpose: Provide strategic leadership, management and support services to the department.
+Purpose: Provide strategic leadership, management and support services to the Department.
+Sub-programme and purpose: The programme consists of the following sub-programmes:

-Sub-Programme and purpose: The programme consists of the following sub-programmes:
+- Ministry provides political oversight to ensure that the Department's mandate is achieved - The Office of the Director-General provides Administrative oversight for effective implementation of the Department's mandate and overall Accounting oversight - Office of the Chief Operations Officer manages and directs Medium-Term Strategic Planning processes, Performance Information Reporting, Monitoring and Evaluation of Performance Against Plan, Service Delivery Improvement Plans and Provincial Operations - Corporate Services that includes: - " Human Resource Management ensures optimum and efficient utilisation and development of Human Capital and to provide an advisory service on matters pertaining to Organisational Effectiveness and Development, Transformation Management, individual Performance Management, sound Employee Relations, Employee Health and Wellness, as well as effective and efficient Recruitment, Selection and Placement services including research and development of Human Resources policies and Practices - " Internal Audit provides management and the Audit Committee with independent objective assurance with a view to improving effectiveness of Governance, Risk Management and control processes - " Risk Management pro-actively manages / addresses risks that have a negative impact on the Department's performance - " Security Services renders security support aimed at protecting the Department's information, staff and assets - " Communication disseminates and improves access to information about the Department - " Legal Services exists to provide Legal Support Services to the Department - " Office of the Chief Information Officer caters for the Information and Communications Technology (ICT) needs and requirements of the Department

-- Ministry provides political oversight to ensure that the Department's mandate is achieved - The Office of the Director-General provides Administrative oversight for effective implementation of the Department's mandate and overall Accounting oversight. - Office of the Chief Operations Officer manages and directs Medium-Term Strategic Planning processes, Performance Information Reporting, Monitoring and Evaluation of Performance Against Plan, Service Delivery Improvement Plans and Provincial Operations. - Corporate Services that includes: - Human Resource Management ensures optimum and efficient utilisation and development of Human Capital and to provide an advisory service on matters pertaining to Organisational Effectiveness and Development, Transformation Management, individual Performance Management, sound Employee Relations, Employee Health and Wellness, as well as effective and efficient Recruitment, Selection and Placement services including research and development of Human Resources policies and Practices. - Internal Audit provides management and the Audit Committee with independent objective assurance with a view to improving effectiveness of Governance, Risk Management and control processes. - Risk Management pro-actively manages / addresses risks that have a negative impact on the Department's performance. - Security Services renders security support aimed at protecting the Department's information, staff and assets. - Communication disseminates and improves access to information about the Department. - Legal Services exists to provide Legal Support Services to the Department. - Office of the Chief Information Officer caters for the Information and Communications Technology (ICT) needs and requirements of the Department. - Office of the Chief Financial Officer renders effective and efficient financial management and administrative support for the Department as well as office accommodation requirements.
+• Office of the Chief Financial Officer renders effective and efficient financial management and administrative support for the Department as well as office accommodation requirements.
+7.1.1 OUTCOMES, OUTPUTS, PERFORMANCE INDICATORS AND TARGETS

-Department's Outputs Output Annual Targets Outcome Indicators Indicators Audited/Actu al Performance Estimated Performance MTEF Period 2019/20 2020/21 2021/22 2022/23 2023/24 2024/25 2025/26 MTSF OUTCOM E: Function al, efficient and integrated go Strengthen the institutional capacity of the Department 1.
-Redu vaca rate , 1.1 Percentage vacant funded posts maintained 12.7% (1 245 of 9 784 posts 11.27% (1 126 of 9 991 posts) 12.7% (1 245 of 9 784 posts Vacant funded posts maintained at 8% or less for every quarter 7% or less per quarter 6% or less per quarter 6% or less per quarter der oonsive uitment 2.1 % of SMS positions occupied by women per annum New New 49.7% of SMS positions occupied by women 45% of SMS positions occupied by women 49% of SMS positions occupied by women 50% of SMS positions occupied by women 50% of SMS positions occupied by women 2.2 % of positions occupied by youth per annum New New New New 25% 27% 30% 2.3 % of positions occupied by PwDs per annum New New New New 3% 3.5% 4% lern ems and ervices 3.1 % implementation of the roadmap to improve Information Security status of the department per annum N/A N/A N/A Cyber Security Strategy and roadmap approved 100 % Implementation of roadmap phase 1 100 % Implementation of roadmap phase 2 100 % Implementation of roadmap phase 3 3.2 Legacy systems transitioned to N/A N/A N/A IES and PES systems Provisioning of LP and IR systems on an Review of all modernised ICT platforms N/A
+Departmental Outputs Output Indicators Annual Targets Outcome Audited Audited/Actual Performance Estimated Performance MTEF Period 2019/20 2020/21 2021/22 2022/23 2023/24 2024/25 2025/26 MTSF OUTCO COME: Functional, ef ME: Functional, efficient and integrated government government Strengthen the institutional capacity Reduction of vacancy rate 1.1 Percentage vacant funded posts maintained 12.7% (1 245 of 9 784 posts 11.27%2 (1 126 of 9 991 posts) 9.56% (956 of 9 997) Vacant funded posts maintained at 8% or less for every quarter 7% or less per quarter 6% or less per quarter 6% or less per quarter of the Department Gender Responsive recruitment 2.1 % of SMS positions occupied by women per annum New New 49.7% of SMS positions occupied by women 45% of SMS positions occupied by women 49% of SMS positions occupied by women 50% of SMS positions occupied by women 50% of SMS positions occupied by women 2.2 % of positions occupied by youth per annum New New New New 25% 27% 30% 2.3 % of positions occupied by PwDs per annum New New New New 3% 3.5% 4% 3.
+Modern Systems and ICT services 3.1 % implementation of the roadmap to improve Information Security status of the department per annum N/A N/A N/A Cyber Security Strategy and roadmap approved 100 % Implementation of roadmap phase 1 100 % Implementation of roadmap phase 2 100 % Implementation of roadmap phase 3 3.2 Legacy systems transitioned to modern integrated SAP Platform per annum N/A N/A N/A IES and PES systems replaced with SAP for HANA Provisioning of LP and IR systems on an integrated ICT Platform Review of all modernised ICT platforms N/A